apache/mynewt-site/docs/os/tutorials/air_quality_ble.md

 }
 ```

-Now it's time to go into our `apps/air_quality/src/main.c` and change how we read CO2 readings and
+Now it's time to go into our `apps/air_quality/src/main.c` and change how we read CO<sub>2</sub> readings and
 respond to requests.

-We'll need a task handler, etc. for the co2 readings -- they were handled by the shell task but
-now they need to be handled separately.
+We'll need a task handler with an event queue for the CO<sub>2</sub> readings -- they were handled by the shell task in the previous tutorial but now it needs to be replaced by a different handler as shown below.

 ```c
 /* CO2 Task settings */